Pharmacy

 Families unable to pay for medicines

-We are aware that many families have found themselves in a difficult financial position.
+We are aware that some families can experience difficult financial situations.
 If you are unable to pay for your child’s medicines, please contact RCH Finance who can arrange a payment plan to meet your needs.

 Contact finance.ar@rch.org.au